hmthien050209/simd-research-presentation-vi/slides.md

 - Benchmarked using Google's benchmark library, with `BENCHMARK_LTO=ON`.
 - We will use **real time** (wall time), not CPU time.

-(Note: this is a VM that I borrowed from my friend).

 ---
 layout: intro